tytydraco/yessleep/out/The_Deerman_.md

 Yet unease flickered to life within her as the night went on.
 She noticed Devin's eyes had changed–more comprehensively, with a new glint of darkness lurking in their depths.
 The atmosphere in the room shifted, but Lora tried to brush it all off as a side effect of the music.
 Still, an inexplicable tension now hung in the air; it was tangible enough that even the other dancers sensed something was off kilter.

 As the music died, their dancing slowed to a stop.
 Devin leaned in close and whispered in her ear, "Midnight's almost here.
 Time for us to go."
 She broke free from his embrace and stepped back, confused.
 "What do you mean?
-She turned and glanced at the clock, both hands now pointed to Midnight.
+She turned and glanced at the clock over her shoulder, both hands now pointed to Midnight.

 "Oh, oh.
 Too late!"
 His tone dripped with amusement as he took a few steps back.